liangcj/AcerC720CrunchBang/README.md

     synclient TapButton3=2 &
     synclient FingerHigh=10 &
     synclient FingerLow=10 &
+    synclient MaxTapMove=20 &
     ````
-  The first two options disable the left and right edge slivers.
-I found this helped with reducing accidental touchpad clicks without compromising usability.
-The middle three options map singe, double, triple finger taps to what are typically left, right, middle mouse buttons respectively.
-The last two options adjust touchpad sensitivity to my liking.
+  The first two options disable the left and right edge slivers - I found this helped with reducing accidental touchpad clicks without compromising usability.
+The next three `TapButton` options map single, double, triple finger taps to what are typically left, right, middle mouse buttons respectively.
+The next two `FingerHigh/Low` options adjust touchpad sensitivity to my liking.
+The last `MaxTapMove` option reduces the maximum finger movement allowed to still register as a tap - I added this mainly so short two-finger swipes are not detected as two-finger taps too.

 See the `autostart` [file in this repository](https://github.com/liangcj/AcerC720CrunchBang/blob/master/autostart) for the full, edited file with my preferred settings.